datamade/councilmatic-starter-template/README.md

 python manage.py import_data
 ```

-By default, the import_data command carefully looks at the OCD API; it is a smart management command.
-If you already have bills loaded, it will not look at everything on the API - it will look at the most recently updated bill in your database, see when that bill was last updated on the OCD API, and then look through everything on the API that was updated after that point.
+By default, the import_data command carefully looks at the OCD database; it is a smart management command.
+If you already have bills loaded, it will not look at everything on the API - it will look at the most recently updated bill in your database, see when that bill was last updated on the OCD database, and then look through everything on the API that was updated after that point.
 If you'd like to load things that are older than what you currently have loaded, you can run the import_data management command with a `--delete` option, which removes everything from your database before loading.

 The import_data command has some more nuance than the description above, for the different types of data it loads.
 If you have any questions, open up an issue and pester us to write better documentation.